 It probably won’t surprise you to hear that real-life spies generally don’t don tuxedos, gamble at work, or indulge in Martinis on the job.
 Whilst real-life intelligence operatives share a number of the same skills as Mr. Bond, the actual line of work is quite different.

 As members of the public, our perception of this work is largely based upon fiction.
 Some of it is hyperbolic (like our friend 007), and some of it slightly closer to the truth (such as the novels of John le Carré, a former security service professional).
 But irrespective of our source of knowledge, to feel and experience the lifestyle of a spy has been something restricted to our imaginations.
 That is, until now.

-Collectively holding over twenty years’ experience in UK and international intelligence, a small team of ex-operatives have come together to form Your Mission; an immersive game in which the subject lives the life of an international spy.
+Collectively holding over twenty years’ experience in British and international intelligence, a small team of ex-operatives has come together to form Your Mission; an immersive game in which the subject lives the life of an international spy.

 With a bespoke story crafted for anybody who commissions a game, subjects can expect to learn and use a range of traditional espionage experiences, such as car pick-ups; agent recruitment and handling; clandestine meetings; use of an alias; and concealed listening devices and covert communications.

 Available exclusively through TRULY, there are two options offered: a day-long experience at £3,000, or a full two-month version at £7,500, where the subject will live their everyday life with covert espionage engagement roughly every week.
 Don’t expect too much of the Bond-brand of spycraft, though, this is the real deal.

 - 1 1.
 Drink Like Bond: Sip Martinis at DUKES Bar

 - 2 2.
 Smell like Bond: Fragrance Yourself with Floris